margaritahumanitarian/helpmespeak/README.md

 Enter a sentence or paragraph in the input field,

-Running the script successfully will create a output file `summary.txt` in the root directory of the project.
+Executing the script successfully will create an output file `summary.txt` in the root directory of the project.